-Analysis of our employee data collected via Diversity Declaration has been conducted in order to see the representation in our organisation across the six major protected characteristics groups as at 31 January 2013.
+Analysis of our employee data collected via Diversity Declaration has been conducted in order to see the representation in our organisation across the six major protected characteristics groups.

 This information provides us with a benchmark against which we can measure how we perform each year and identify how effective we are in relation to our diversity policies.